Doesn’t Matthew 6:17 tell us to anoint ourselves?

 Hi,

 I am a member of the church in Indiana.
-I was studying this morning about fasting and like always, I drifted off into another topic (I'm sure this happens to you also and many Christians).
-That's one reason why God's Word is so good because you can never have enough.
+This morning, I was studying fasting, and like always, I drifted off into another topic (I'm sure this happens to you and many Christians).
+That's one reason why God's Word is so good: You can never have enough.

 As I stated, I was studying fasting under "Should Christians fast?" on your website.
 There, you referenced Matthew 6:16-18.